• Skip to primary navigation

 How To Make Seafood Pasta Salad

 In order to call this salad seafood, you will need some seafood so why not start with crab.
-I used the imitation crab for this salad, I think it holds up better than the real crab meat.
+I used imitation crabmeat for this salad, I think it holds up better than real crab meat.

 But by all means, if you would like to try real crab meat I'm sure it would taste even better.
 You may also want to try our crab stuffed mushrooms if you like real crab meat.